Building a Business Case for Intelligent Automation SystemsJul 15, 2018 Start your automation journey

 Excitement from achieving one or more of the benefits highlighted above can be enough for operational management or business owner to be curious about these technologies and allow the funding of small pilot projects.

 Knowing that a small pilot without a clear plan will likely fail, how do you approach building a business case that will deliver over the long run?

-To build a business case with the least amount of detail possible, a situational analysis and financial justification.
+To build a business case with the least amount of detail possible, situational analysis and financial justification is required.

 Thirdly, you need to show that a sound evaluation was conducted by listing and describing the most obvious alternatives to the proposed solution, and stating why they are inferior options.

 Finally, you need to carry out a 'show stopper analysis' to identify the risks associated with implementing the proposed automation solution and show that they are manageable.
 Include the most obvious risks and how you propose to eliminate or mitigate their impact should they occur.

 A core part of the intelligent automation business case is the financial justification.
 Every manager funding an automation project are looking to know when they would most likely get a return on their investment.
 There are two parts to the financial justification;

 1) The cost of implementing the intelligent automation solution which includes;